Police at the Funeral: Plot summary

 Back at the house, there has been another scare; a mysterious symbol like a stylised letter B has been drawn in chalk on one of the library windows.
 Campion and Oates suspect it is a sign used by tramps to communicate amongst themselves.
 Great-Aunt Caroline reveals that Andrew had been writing to old girlfriends, and Campion has an idea which could solve the case.
 He finds Uncle William has an alibi, having been seen in a pub at the time of the murder, in the midst of an amnesia attack, and the inquest into Andrew's death returns a verdict of murder.

 Cousin George arrives at the house, and denounces his family, claiming to know who killed Andrew and insisting he be allowed to stay in the house, threatening to bring scandal on the family.
 He gets drunk and is locked in Andrew's room by Campion and Marcus.
 In the night, Campion spots a man in the gardens, and tackles him; he is a large-footed tramp named Beveridge.

 In the morning, Campion is missing, and George is found dead in his bed, with a strong smell of cyanide in the room.
 When Campion and Oates arrive, Campion explains all – Andrew, watched secretly by George and his friend Beveridge, bound and then shot himself, arranging for the gun to fall from the bridge.
 George hid the gun in a tree and Beveridge took Andrew's hat.
 Andrew had previously placed several booby-traps around the house, including the poisoned pill which killed Julia, a hidden blade which cut William, and a cyanide-stuffed pipe which killed George.

-Campion leaves the house with everyone's gratitude, and some interesting gifts.
+Campion leaves the house with everyone's gratitude, and some gifts.

 The device Uncle Andrew used is similar to one in a Sherlock Holmes story The Problem of Thor Bridge.